Directions: How to get here

 The meter should look like this -- particularly the ‘RATE 1’ on the right, which means ‘Fare is entirely within New York City‘.

-The toll is $11 for crossing the Verrazano Bridge (pay only one way).
+The toll is for crossing the Verrazano Bridge.

 The total should be a little less than $100.